MatthisHoc/SGE-SimpleGameEngine/readme.md

 ### Building the engine

-Before building the engine you <u>must</u> copy SDL2 headers under `SimpleGameEngine/dependencies/SDL/include` these also include other SDL2 libraries headers like SDL2_image, SDL2_ttf and SDL2_mixer.
+Before building the engine you <u>must</u> copy SDL2 headers under `SimpleGameEngine/dependencies/SDL/include` don't forget to put other SDL2 libraries headers like SDL2_image, SDL2_ttf and SDL2_mixer.

-the `SimpleGameEngine` contains the engine's source and a makefile to build a static library At the root of this repository you'll find a shell script named `update-engine-deps.sh`.
+the `SimpleGameEngine` folder contains the engine's source and a makefile to build a static library At the root of this repository you'll find a shell script named `update-engine-deps.sh`.
 This shell script simply builds the engine and copies all .h files and the generated .a file to the `Game` folder.

 This is useful if you want to work on the engine and immediatly test your changes in a project.

 ### Making a game

-However if you just want to build a game you are most likely not interested in fiddling with the engine's source.
+If you just want to build a game you are most likely not interested in fiddling with the engine's source.
 The pre-requisites are the following:
-- Under `Game/SGE` place the engine's static library in the `lib` folder and the engine's headers in the `include` folder
+- Under `Game/SGE` place the engine's static library in the `lib` folder and the engine's headers in the `include` folder.
+This GitHub repository has a release which includes the built engine, it's sources and the include files.
 - Under `dependencies/SDL` place SDL2 headers, SDL2_image headers, SDL2_ttf headers and SDL2_mixer headers in the `include` folder and SDL2 shared libraries under `lib`

 Running the Makefile inside the `Game` folder produces a shared library

 You should then use that shared library when compiling `Run/main.cpp` to produce your game's executable

+**Currently SDL is linked dynamically to both the Game shared library and the executable.
+Ideally SDL would be statically linked to the game's executable to make it more portable but makefiles aren't complete yet**

 #### Todo:
 Make the `Game` Makefile more flexible